Ankit-jailwal/HackBattle-20/README.md

 This will directly direct them to their call section to call with kisan seva kendra contact no.

 ### History -
-History of what transcations made , purchased , sell and rent will kept here .
+History of what transcations made, purchased, sell and rent will kept here .

-### Sell -:
+### Sell -
-Enter the name of item you want to sell with description , quantity and amount .
+Enter the name of item you want to sell with description, quantity and amount .
 Capture its snap and sell now button will post it to the needed ones.

-### Rent -:
+### Rent -
-Enter the name of item you want to rent with description , quantity and amount .
+Enter the name of item you want to rent with description, quantity and amount .
 Capture its snap and rent now button will post it to the needed ones.

-### Setting logo :
+### Setting logo -
-It will direct you to a sidebar contains all features such as maati shop , news etc.
+It will direct you to a sidebar contains all features such as maati shop, news etc.

-### Language -:
+### Language -
 It will allow you to choose the diffrent languages.

-### Night Mode:-
+### Night Mode -
 For convenience we are providing night mode.

-### Contact us :-
+### Contact us -
-we giving our basic information at that page.
+We giving our basic information at that page.